ddos-protector/monorepo/x402-express/README.md

 ### Other Platforms

-Works with any Node.js platform that supports Express.js.
+Works with any Node.js platform supporting Express.js.

-## Important Notes

-- **Facilitator Required**: You need a running x402 facilitator that supports Mantle testnet
-- **USDC Token**: The contract uses "USDC Token" as the EIP-712 domain name
-- **Version 1**: The contract uses version "1" for EIP-712 signing
+## Why This Package?

+- **No External Dependencies**: Bundled with all x402 functionality
+- **Mantle Optimized**: Custom configurations for Mantle ecosystem
+- **Developer Friendly**: Zero configuration for Mantle development
+- **Production Ready**: Includes all necessary type definitions and examples

 ## License